WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ### Encoder

 By this point, we've almost made it to the end of the line.
 The only thing left is the sink and encoding.
 We don't do anything fancy with our encoding.
-We take the letter, its vote count and format it into a single line of text that our receiver can record.
+We take the letter and its vote count, and format it into a single line of text that our receiver can record.

 ```go
 type Encoder struct {}